Importing User Accounts from Single Sign-On (SSO)

 1. Define the SSO Authentication Resource.

-• Specify how SL1 should communicate with the SAML IdP and exchange information with the SAML IdP.
+• Specify how Skylar One should communicate with the SAML IdP and exchange information with the SAML IdP.

-• Specify how SL1 should map SSO attribute values to fields in the Account Properties page in SL1.
+• Specify how Skylar One should map SSO attribute values to fields in the Account Properties page in Skylar One.

-• Specifies whether SL1 should remain synced with the SAML IdP.
-If an SSO administrator makes changes to an SSO account, SL1 can automatically retrieve those updates and apply them to the user's account in SL1 (in the Account Properties page) the next time the user logs in to SL1.
+• Specifies whether Skylar One should remain synced with the SAML IdP.
+If an SSO administrator makes changes to an SSO account, Skylar One can automatically retrieve those updates and apply them to the user's account in Skylar One (in the Account Properties page) the next time the user logs in to Skylar One.

 • In the Type field, specify one of the following: